-Wardun Beelier Bidi is a 10.7 mile loop trail located near the city of Perth.
+Wardun Beelier Bidi is a 10.7 mile loop trail located near the city of Cottesloe.
 The trail is good for all skill levels and primarily used for hiking.
 Dogs are also able to use this trail.

 The Wardun Beelier Bidi starts at Grant Marine Park, taking in stunning views of Perth's Swan River and the Indian Ocean.
 It connects remnant bushlands between the Indian Ocean and Swan River.
 Named in 1797 by Dutch explorer Willem de Vlamingh, the "Swan River" begins in the foothills of the Darling Ranges, and empties into the Indian Ocean in Fremantle Harbour.
 The rivers of Perth are woven into the Dreaming stories of the local Aboriginal people, the Noongar.
 In their language the Indian Ocean is known as "Wardun".
 The Swan River is known as Derbal Yarigan, understood to refer to fresh or brackish water and turtle Dreaming along the river.
 The literal translation for Derbal Yarigan is Narlak (Swan) Beelier (River).
 This trail connects through the Shire of Peppermint Grove, named after the trademark peppermint trees, the Town of Mosman Park including the historic Buckland Hill and the beautiful Town of Cottesloe.
 The walk encapsulates iconic trails on route including; Mosman Park's "Around-the-River Heritage Trail", the Swan Canning Riverpark, Mudurup Noongar Coastal Trail and the Minim Cove Interpretive Trail.